-For retail and other commercial service, the town has a small but active retail area with a mix of grocery and food suppliers as well as a number of more specialist shops.
+For retail and other commercial service, the town has a small but active retail area with a mix of grocery and food suppliers as well as a few more specialist shops.
 The Co-Op convenience store has recently undergone refurbishment.
+Recently the Royal Mail post office has been relocated to the Co-Op at the till points.